mateusfilipe/learning-laravel/README.md

 A repositry where I'm learning and applying some features with Laravel.

-The project is made based on the [series of videos](https://www.youtube.com/playlist?list=PLnDvRpP8BnewYKI1n2chQrrR4EYiJKbUG) made by [Matheus Battisti](https://www.youtube.com/@MatheusBattisti).
+ - The project is made based on the [series of videos](https://www.youtube.com/playlist?list=PLnDvRpP8BnewYKI1n2chQrrR4EYiJKbUG) made by [Matheus Battisti](https://www.youtube.com/@MatheusBattisti).
+Finished: 02/02/23.